connecting

 https://www.gallefacehotel.com/

-Each evening most likely you can encounter a local colorful wedding reception complete with welcome Kandyan dancers in the lobby.
+Evenings you may encounter a local colorful wedding reception complete with Kandyan dancers in the lobby.

 Art and Crafts: